 - 5.15 Confirm that consent for the installation of the RPZ valve has been granted and all conditions of consent, excluding those relating to compliance testing, have been complied with.
-The absence of consent or failure to comply with any conditions of consent shall be recorded as a test failure (see clause 6.9). - 5.16 Confirm the RPZ valve assembly complies with the requirements of regulation 4(2). - 5.17 Visually inspect the assembly to confirm that the installation:- - conforms to the installation requirements set out in section 4 'Installation' of this document. - the satisfactory functioning of the strainer (debris to be removed if present) - is leak free and water tight.
+The absence of consent, or failure to comply with any conditions of consent, shall be recorded as a test failure (see clauses 6.8-6.12). - 5.16 Confirm the RPZ valve assembly complies with the requirements of regulation 4(1). - 5.17 Visually inspect the assembly to confirm that the installation:- - conforms to the installation requirements set out in section 4 'Installation' of this document: - the satisfactory functioning of the strainer (debris to be removed if present); - is leak free and water tight.

-Failure to satisfy any of these requirements shall be recorded as a test failure (see clause 6.9).
+Failure to satisfy any of these requirements shall be recorded as a test failure (see clauses 6.8-6.12).

 - 5.18 Complete the commissioning procedure detailed in Appendix 1.
 This procedure shall demonstrate that all key components are functioning.
-That is to say:- - both the upstream (inlet) and downstream (outlet) servicing valves shut off the water supply; - the RPZ Valve assembly is free from air; - the relief valve will open when the upstream pressure is relieved and close water tight once the upstream pressure has been restored; and - both No 1 check valve (upstream) and No 2 check valve (downstream) will close tight when there is no flow of water.
+That is to say:- - both the upstream (inlet) and downstream (outlet) servicing valves shut off the water supply; - the RPZ Valve assembly is free from air; - the relief valve will open when the upstream pressure is relieved and close water tight once the upstream pressure has been restored; and - both number 1 check valve (upstream) and number 2 check valve (downstream) will close tight when there is no flow of water.

-Failure to satisfy the commissioning procedure shall be recorded as a test failure (see clause 6.9).
+Failure to satisfy the commissioning procedure shall be recorded as a failing to meet the commissioning procedure (see clauses 6.8-6.12).